eswarak/img-MMS/docs/preconditions.md

 }
 ```

-- This simple example of a Business Policy provides one `constraint` (`sensor`) that is satisfied by one of the `properties` set in the `node_policy.json` file, so this Business Policy should successfully deploy our Example Service onto the Edge Node.
+- This simple example of a Business Policy provides one `constraint` (`location`) that is satisfied by one of the `properties` set in the `node_policy.json` file, so this Business Policy should successfully deploy our Example Service onto the Edge Node.

 - At the end, the userInput section has the same purpose as the `horizon/userinput.json` files provided for other examples if the given services requires them.
 In this case the example service defines does not have configuration variables.